-- Consider non-food items such as Chewelry, Chewigems, Chewy Tubes, and other wearable jewelry (or chewable dog tags for boys) that can be safely placed in the mouth.
+- Consider non-food items such as Chewelry, Chewigems, Chewy Tubes, and other wearable jewelry (or chewable dog tags) that can be safely placed in the mouth.

 - Use dehydrated fruit, beef jerky, crunchy snacks, fruit, and other food items that cause the mouth muscles to work harder.